R. Sreelekha: Career

 In January 1987, at the age of 26, Sreelekha became the first woman IPS officer in Kerala Cadre.

-After joining the police service, she has served as District Superintendent of Police in 3 districts, Alappuzha, Pathanamthitta and Thrissur.
+After joining the police service, she has served as District Superintendent of Police in Alappuzha, Pathanamthitta and Thrissur.
 Sreelekha also worked with the Central Bureau of Investigation for 4 years as Superintendent of Police in Kerala and DIG in New Delhi.
 She was promoted to Deputy Inspector General of the Ernakulam Range.

 In 2005, Sreelekha was posted as the Managing Director of the Kerala State Co-operative Rubber Marketing Federation.
 In June 2007, she was posted as the Managing Director of the Roads and Bridges Development Corporation of Kerala.

-Later on, she also served as the Inspector General, Crime Branch.
+Later on, she also served as the Inspector General, CID.

 She also served as Addl.
 DGP, Armed Police Battalions with additional charge for Training.

 From her posting as ADGP Vigilance, on 15 February 2014, she has been posted as ADGP (Police Home Guards, Community Policing, Gender Justice and Nodal Officer for Nirbhaya).

 She was the Organising Secretary of the 5th National Conference of Women in Police, organised by the Bureau of Police Research & Development in July 2012, and is also a strong advocate of gender parity in the Kerala Police force.
 As ADGP, Sreelekha was asked by Kerala Home Minister, Thiruvanchoor Radhakrishnan to conduct an inquiry into the involvement of Kerala Information Commissioner K. Natarajan, who had allegedly persuaded a Dy.S.P of Police to leave out the name of V. S. Achuthanandan from the list of accused in a land scam case.
 After completion of investigations, Sreelekha recommended the suspension of the Information Commissioner, upon finding that the official had misused his office.

 R. Sreelekha as ADGP Vigilance & anti-corruption Bureau, chargesheeted the Disproportionate Asset case against IG Tomin J. Thachankary, accused also in several other cases.
 As retaliation, Thachankary accused Sreelekha for violating norms in visiting Thailand prior to Government Permission.

 Sreelekha sought permission from the government to file a defamation suit against Tomin J. Thachankary, and obtained the same.
 As the Transport Commissioner in Kerala, she reduced the road accidents and fatalities substantially through inclusive road safety measures and in 2014, there were 292 less fatalities in Kerala against the statistics in 2013, which was a record achievement in India.
 The revenue from taxes and penalties reached an all-time high of Rs 3000 crore during her tenure.
 Motor Vehicles Department became successful in e-governance, Vahan-Sarathy was completed and an android app called 'Smart trace' was made to detect vehicle duplications and digital record of around 98 lakh vehicles in the state.
 She also conducted Asia's first ever Road Hackathon with assistance from the World Bank, at Technopark where over 300 participants showcased their technological innovations to better road safety in the State.